TermuxHackz/anonphisher/README.md

 If you do not see the account info in the anonphisher terminal, simply go into the anonphisher logs directory and use the cat command to display the log.
 #### [2] Link is not generating? !
 Run the bash setup
-Turn on your device hotspot then select ngrok
-Of link doesnt still generate, go to ngrok.com, download ngrok, set it up in termux, then copy your authtoken and paste it into your termuxhack home
-Then turn on your device hotspot and run ./ngrok http 3333 After go back to the Anonphisher session and select ngrok
+Turn on your device hotspot then select a reverse tunnel option Of link doesn't still generate, go to the specific tunneling option you are selecting and install their software manually

 # Version
 ```